Harry Sawyerr

 Henry Romulus Sawyerr, (25 April 1926 – 8 November 2013) was a Ghanaian politician and surveyor.
-He was Minister for Education from 1993 to 1997 in Jerry Rawlings' first presidential term of office, under the Fourth Republic.
-In the Second Republic, Sawyerr was Member of Parliament (MP) for Osu-Klottey as a non-party candidate.
+Under the Fourth Republic, he was Minister for Education from 1993 to 1997 in Jerry Rawlings' first presidential term of office.
+In the Second Republic, Sawyerr was Member of Parliament (MP) for Osu-Klottey as a non-party candidate, the only non-party candidate elected.
 In the Third Republic, he was again elected MP but gave up the seat to be in Hilla Limann's cabinet as Minister for Transport and Communications from 1979 to 1981.
+He was nominated by Limann despite not belonging to Limann’s political party.

 Early life and education

 Harry Sawyerr was born on 25 April 1926 in Abokobi, Accra, in the Ga East District, to Kwao Sawyerr and Fredericka Naa Awula Akua Lokko.

-He had his early education at the Presbyterian Primary School at Abokobi from 1932 to 1938, continuing in 1938 to the Salem School at Osu.
-He studied at the Accra Academy for his secondary education from 1942 to 1946.
+Sawyerr had his elementary education at the Presbyterian Primary School at Abokobi from 1932 to 1938, continuing in 1938 to the Salem School at Osu.
+He studied at Accra Academy for his secondary education from 1942 to 1946.
 He entered Achimota College in 1947, but on the sudden death of his father that year, Sawyerr's degree studies ended due to lack of funds.

 Sawyerr became a Learner Valuer at the Lands Department from 1951 to 1953.
 He studied estate management in England at the University College of Estate Management from 1953 to 1955, becoming a certified associate of the Royal Institution of Chartered Surveyors and of the Chartered Institute of Arbitrators, in England.